 - grated Parmigiano-Reggiano cheese, at the table

-- In a large heavy bottom sauce pan, heat olive oil and add in the chopped onion, crushed red pepper flakes and fresh basil.
-Turn down the heat to the lowest and simmer until the onion is soften and golden color, about 5 to 7 minutes.
+- In a large heavy-bottom saucepan, heat olive oil and add the chopped onion, crushed red pepper flakes, and fresh basil.
+Turn down the heat to the lowest and simmer until the onion is softened and golden color, about 5 to 7 minutes.

-- Next, open the can of peeled tomatoes and pour into a blender to puree for a few seconds.
-Then pour the pureed tomatoes into the large heavy sauce pan already with the onions and cooked pancetta mixture.
+- Next, open the can of peeled tomatoes and pour them into a blender to puree for a few seconds.
+Then pour the pureed tomatoes into the large heavy saucepan already with the onions and cooked pancetta mixture.
 Stir in the water, and cover with a lid.
+Bring the heat up high to bring it to a full boil.

-- Simmer the sauce on lowest heat, for 1 hour, occasionally stirring every so often.
+- Once it comes to a full boil, then lower the heat to simmer the sauce for 1 hour, UNCOVERED, and occasionally stirring every so often.
 The sauce will thicken as it slowly cooks.
 Turn off the heat, give it a last stir and keep covered.
-Taste the sauce, if you prefer, you can season with some salt, to taste.
+Taste the sauce, if you prefer, you can season it with some salt, to taste.

 - Ladle each dish with some Rigatoni pasta, then ladle some Amatriciana sauce on top.
 Serve with grated Parmigiano-Reggiano cheese at the table.